 Oribe ware is a type of ceramics that originated in the 16th century and is known for its copper-green glaze and bold patterns.
 Ben Krupka is a fan of the experimental and playful feel of Oribe.
-In today’s post, an excerpt from the Pottery Making Illustrated archives, Ben explains how he uses slips, wax resist, sgraffito and inlay techniques to create his own interpretation of this historical style.- Jennifer Harnetty, editor.
+In today’s post, an excerpt from Surface Decoration Techniques, Ben explains how he uses slips, wax resist, sgraffito and inlay techniques to create his own interpretation of this historical style.- Jennifer Harnetty, editor.

 It’s important to have a vision for the finished piece in order grasp the steps and work backward.
 I find it helpful to sketch my ideas on paper prior to applying slip to the surface of the pot.
 Once the pot is on the dry side of leather hard, begin to apply colored slips by starting with the darkest color, in this case black.
 After allowing the black slip to dry, apply the next color of slip—I used Amaco Velvet Underglaze V-388 Radiant Red.

 Once the slips are dry, cover the entire pot with wax resist and allow it to sit overnight so the wax hardens (figure 1).
 The longer you let the wax dry, the easier it will be to draw clean lines.

 Use a tool with a point that gives the line quality you desire—anything from a ballpoint pen to a needle tool will work.
 Another contributing factor to line quality is the moisture content of the clay.
 The drier the pot, the sharper the line (figure 2).

 Throughout the drawing process, pause occasionally to brush off the burrs of wax and clay that peel up as you draw so they don’t accidentally get pushed back into your lines.
 Be patient and wait as long as it takes for the burrs to dry.
 The drier the burrs are when you brush them away, the cleaner the line will be (figure 3).